blackflux/lambda-monitor/README.md

 ## Requirements

-- Functions need to be tagged correctly with "STAGE" tag (e.g. dev, qa, prod).
+- Functions need to be tagged correctly with `STAGE` tag (e.g. dev, qa, prod).
 The Serverless Framework does this automatically.

 ## Getting Started